SEAME-pt/Autonomous-Lane-Detection/pytorch/README.md

 ## Converting

-To convert the pytorch model to TensorRt, you need to send to the Jetson Nano the model (.pth), and the convert.py script, you can do this my running:
+To convert the pytorch model to TensorRt, you need to send to the Jetson Nano the model (.pth), and the convert.py script, you can do this by running:

 ```bash
 chmod +x send_data.sh